IBM-Cloud/docs/services/mobileaccess/google-auth-ios.md

 1. Register Google Authentication Handler by adding the following code to the `application:didFinishLaunchingWithOptions` method in your app delegate.
-Add this code right after where you initialized the IMFClient:
+Add this code immediately after you initialize the IMFClient:

 	Objective-C: